dekoza/mtgpl/docs/_sources/HBG.rst.txt

    At the beginning of combat on your turn, target creature you control gains menace and gets +X/+0 until end of turn, where X is the number of creature cards in your graveyard.

-:mtgtip:`Sarevok, Deceitful Usurper<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/f/c/fc3c6c19-b384-4b37-9846-32a654e9bbdb.jpg?1657241948|https://scryfall.com/card/hbg/9u/sarevok-deceitful-usurper?utm_source=api>`
+:mtgtip:`Sarevok, Deceitful Usurper<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/f/c/fc3c6c19-b384-4b37-9846-32a654e9bbdb.jpg?1661960599|https://scryfall.com/card/hbg/9u/sarevok-deceitful-usurper?utm_source=api>`
-   At the beginning of combat on your turn, target creature you control gets +X/+0 until end of turn, where X is the number of creature, instant and sorcery cards in your graveyard.
+   At the beginning of combat on your turn, target creature you control gets +X/+0 until end of turn, where X is the number of creature, instant, and sorcery cards in your graveyard.

 :mtgtip:`Sarevok, Divine Usurper<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/3/d/3d687863-5e33-4401-9da2-d573ada490aa.jpg?1657241951|https://scryfall.com/card/hbg/9w/sarevok-divine-usurper?utm_source=api>`